Five Movies About Race Car Drivers

 The problem is; he’s boring and she’s annoying.
 I didn’t want to watch their courtship develop, and it was painful listening to their conversations, particularly when this is typical:

 Lillian: “I bet you do.”

 Ugh.
-Pacino seems like he’s coasting through his performance, and his character always seems fatigued.
+Pacino is coasting through his performance, and his character always seems fatigued.
 If that’s what the director intended, then I wonder why he thinks I’d be interested in watching it.

 I also have an issue with the DVD packaging, which seems to position the movie a bit differently than the original movie poster did:

 Nothing even remotely approaching the DVD images ever happens in the movie.Walk away from Bobby Deerfield unless you’re a big Pacino fan or racing fan – in which case, run away from it.